shamil614/shamil614.github.io/_posts/2019-05-05-authentication_and_authorization_with_graphql.markdown

 For a while now GraphQL has been a regular topic at programming conferences.
 While I am a big fan of REST APIs, the touted benefits of GraphQL are appealing.
 I won't go into the REST vs GraphQL debate on this post because that's a post all of it's own.

 In short, I have worked on very big REST API with many endpoints that added to a lot of developer overhead.
-Since GraphQL promises a single endpoint for the client to request the desired payload, I could see how it can lead to efficiences for computing resources and developers.
+Since GraphQL promises a single endpoint for the client to request the desired payload, I could see how it can lead to efficiencies for computing resources and developers.

 A little while ago our developer team kicked around the idea of adopting a GraphQL api.
 During that time I started to research more about GraphQL.
 While there are many posts covering GraphQL, I didn't find a lot on Authentication, and Authorization patterns.
 In this post I will cover what I learned about Authentication / Authorization with Absinthe and GraphQL.